-As a family child care provider, you may be faced with ethical issues.
+As a family child care provider, you may be faced with challenging ethical issues.
 Being reflective as a child care provider and living your core values are critical traits, because you work with our country’s most precious resource: young children.
 Protecting the privacy of children and their families should always be foremost in your mind.
 You should have well-planned procedures for addressing complex situations, as ethical dilemmas can occur in your home and out in the community.
 So where do you find informed solutions about the challenging situations that you face and how do you reflect on ethical behavior?

 Ethics is the study of right and wrong, duties and obligations.
 It involves critical reflection on morality and the ability to make choices between values and to examine the moral dimensions of relationships.

-A code of ethics is a document that maps the profession’s responsibility to society.
+Code of Ethics is a document that maps the profession’s responsibility to society.
 It conveys a sense of the mission of a field and acknowledges the obligations its members share in meeting their responsibilities.
 It supports practitioners in their work, so they base their decisions not on their individual values and morality, but on the core values of the profession.

 The Importance of Being an Ethical Child Care Provider

 Participation in professional development opportunities can help ensure that you are aware of responsible and ethical practices in your work with families and children.
 Belonging to a supportive group with other family child care providers where you can process ethical issues and confidentially share experiences can help you as you make decisions for your program.
 Some family child care providers are able to do this locally in face-to-face meetings, and others may join online groups.